Aberratio/aerial-flow-studio-40/README.md

 This isn't just a demo or proof of concept - it's a real, working application that people use every day to improve their aerial skills.
 The fact that AI played such a significant role in its creation is both exciting and a testament to how far these tools have come.

----

 ## 📝 Notes

 - The app is **live in production** at [iguanaflow.com](https://iguanaflow.com)
-- This is a private repository, but feel free to explore the code
+- Feel free to explore the code
 - Built with love (and a lot of AI assistance) for the aerial arts community
 - Contributions and feedback are welcome!

----

 **Questions?
 Ideas?
 Want to chat?**
 Reach out via [Instagram @iguana.flow](https://www.instagram.com/iguana.flow) or [hello@iguanaflow.com](mailto:hello@iguanaflow.com)

----

-**Master Your Aerial Journey - One Pose at a Time**

-IguanaFlow is a comprehensive training platform for aerial artists, pole dancers, and anyone who loves to fly.
-Think of it as your personal aerial arts coach, community hub, and progress tracker all rolled into one beautiful web app.

-**🌐 Live and kicking at [iguanaflow.com](https://iguanaflow.com)**

 ---